nstarke/nstarke.github.io/_posts/2024-06-13-templeos-reverse-engineering-part-i.md

 A side note: millions of people every year suffer from severe mental illness.
 You can make an impact by donating to a cause such as [NAMI](https://www.nami.org/), or other such organizations in your part of the world.

+Terry presented some of the source code online here: [https://github.com/cia-foundation/TempleOS](https://github.com/cia-foundation/TempleOS).
+Note the repository does not include source code for the kernel, bootloader, or boot sector.

 You can read more about Terry and the history of TempleOS on [Wikipedia](https://en.wikipedia.org/wiki/TempleOS)

 ![](/images/06132024/templeos-vm.png)